Oak processionary, treatment for this caterpillar

 Oak processionary caterpillars writhing across oak tree bark in droves.

-This well-known oak tree parasite is a caterpillar that devours the leaves, until it gathers to form a nest that looks like a spider web.
+This well-known oak tree parasite is a caterpillar that devours leaves.
+It then gathers into a nest that looks like a spider web.

 The scientific name is Thaumetopoea processionea and it’s also called oak processionary moth.